Florida Withdraws From Federal Pandemic Assistance Program

 But it is going to cost to lure workers back to the service industry.

 “I think this is a tipping point.
 To look at it and go are these really living wages we are paying our employees especially in bigger cities like Miami.
-Are we paying enough?” said Michael Cheng, FIU’s Chaplin School of Hospitality & Tourism.READ MORE: Condo Collapse: Search & Rescue Continues, Death Toll Now At Four
+Are we paying enough?” said Michael Cheng, FIU’s Chaplin School of Hospitality & Tourism.READ MORE: 'Focus In On Trying To Find Survivors': Senator Marco Rubio On Surfside Search & Rescue Operation

 Signing bonuses, increased wages, and opportunities for advancement are being offered.